thephez/docs-platform/docs/explanations/platform-protocol-data-contract.md

 ### Updates

+#### Contract revision history

+Dash Platform v0.25 added optional contract revision history storage.
+Contracts using this feature maintain a record of contract revisions which can be retrieved and verified as needed.

+#### Identity key binding

+Dash Platform v0.25 added key access rules that enable adding an encryption or decryption identity key that can only be used for the specific contract (or document) designated when the key is added.
+This provides a more granular and secure approach to key management.

+#### Contract updates

-Since Dash Platform v0.22, it is possible to update existing data contracts in certain backwards-compatible ways.
+Dash Platform v0.22 added the ability to update existing data contracts in certain backwards-compatible ways.
 This includes adding new documents, adding new optional properties to existing documents, and adding non-unique indices for properties added in the update.

 > 📘
 >